 Strangely enough, you can actually play the whole game like this, with most of the map's entirely visible on your screen at once.
 Though I don't imagine it's a great way to be precise.

 I hope this guide was helpful, and let us know in the comments below if you got it to work or ran into trouble.
 We will admire your farm or try to help, respectively.
-Also, here are our essential Stardew Valley tips, and the best Stardew Valley mods.
+Also, here's our essential Stardew Valley guide and the best Stardew Valley mods.

 [Update 3/3/16: I originally said to edit the regular whitelist file instead of the user whitelist, thanks to Musteline in the comments for pointing out that user whitelist was the way to go!]